kiraliwhite/simple-erc20-permit/README.md

-# Simple erc20 permit smart conract
+# Simple erc20 permit smart contract

 This is a simple of using erc20 permit smart contract.